 Course of Conduct Directed at a Specific Person Cause a Reasonable Person to (a) Fear for his/her/their safety or the safety of others; or (b) Suffer substantial emotional distress Phone call In- person confront ation Complainant (CP) Respondent (RP) implied watching and following the CP from personal residence to their transportation and other places only the CP would reasonably be accessing or visiting (work location, parent's house, CP's friends).
-RP "begging, crying, pleading" with CP to return to the relationship, & "can't live without CP."
-RP doesn't want to be "alone," is worried about self-safety, and is having self-harming thoughts. versity of Texas System strutions. originite possibilities.
-3. RP doesn't want to be "alone," is worried about self-safety, and is
+RP "begging, crying, pleading" with CP to return to the relationship, &amp; "can't live without CP."
+RP doesn't want to be "alone," is worried about self-safety, and is having self-harming thoughts.
+THE UNI VERSITY OF TEXAS SYSTEM 45